icon

 Most people don't experience side effects from using a TENS unit.
 However, the electrical stimulation may cause a tingling or buzzing sensation that can sometimes be uncomfortable.

 The electrodes can also sometimes irritate the skin and cause it to become red and itchy.
-This effect should go away shortly after removing the electrodes.
-However, if it persists, you may be allergic to the latex of the pads.
+This effect should go away shortly after the electrodes are removed.
+However, if it persists, you may be allergic to the pads' latex.
 Luckily, hypoallergenic, latex-free electrodes are an option.

-Because of the low risk, TENS units can be used as long and as often as needed.
+Because of the low risk, users can use TENS units as often as needed.
 However, professionals recommend 30-minute sessions with 20-minute breaks in between.
 Overuse can sometimes cause soreness, a burning sensation on the skin, or uncomfortable muscle twitching.

 Who Shouldn't Use a TENS Unit?

-Although TENS units are generally low risk, you should always consult your doctor before using one to ensure that it is the right choice for you.
+While relatively low risk, you should always consult your doctor before using one to ensure it is the right choice.
 In some instances, the device can be unsafe to use.
 It is recommended that you do not use a TENS unit if you:

 • Are pregnant.
 Pregnant women should avoid using a TENS unit on the abdominal and pelvic regions.